 Data and privacy issues

 Companies remain subject to the same legal and regulatory framework as was in place before the start of the COVID-19 outbreak.
 This is particularly relevant to data and privacy issues, with organisations increasingly asking questions of and collecting data from employees and visitors relating to their health condition.
 The OAIC has recently released an official statement and privacy guidelines to assist organisations to keep workplaces safe and handle personal information appropriately as part of their COVID-19 response.
+For legal advice, view our data privacy lawyers page.

 The Federal, State, and Territory governments have release unprecedented stimulus measures designed to alleviate the adverse financial impact of COVID-19.
 Our Tax team are assisting our clients to navigate the existing and new relief measures announced by the governments and the Australian Taxation Office.